-Table 19.
+Table 20.
 Practical Example - Logic & Result.

-Logic Result An incoming call to the subscriber number 4312521523 will be additionally sent to the devices registered with sip:su3@siphomelab.com.
-The call will ring on the registered devices of sip:su1@siphomelab.com.
-The call will ring on the registered devices of sip:su3@siphomelab.com.
+Logic Result An incoming call to the subscriber number 4312521523002 will be additionally sent to the devices registered with sip:su3@siphomelab.com only if there are NO active registrations under this subscriber (i.e. sip:su1@siphomelab.com is offline).
+Also, the "username" part of the INVITE If sip:su1@siphomelab.com is offline, then the call will ring on the registered devices of sip:su3@siphomelab.com with the number 990002.
 The call will ring on the registered devices of sip:gw-mirror@siphomelab.com.
-When a device takes the call, the call will be cancelled on the rest of devices.
-An incoming call to the subscriber number 4312521523001 will replace the current subscriber SIP-URI as destination (i.e. the call will not be terminated at the devices registered with subscriber sip:su1@siphomelab.com).
-Instead, the call will be sent to the registered devices with location entry sip:su3@siphomelab.com with the "username" part of the INVITE replaced with number 990001.
-The call will NOT ring on the registered devices of sip:su1@siphomelab.com.
-The call will ring on the registered devices of sip:su3@siphomelab.com with the number 990001.
-The call will ring on the registered devices of sip:gw-mirror@siphomelab.com.
-When a device takes the call, the call will be cancelled on the rest of devices.
+When a device takes the call, the call will be cancelled on the rest of devices. will be replaced with number 990002. • Any incoming call to the subscriber sip:su1@siphomelab.com will be additionally sent to the devices registered with sip:gw- mirror@siphomelab.com . • When a device takes the call, the call will be cancelled on the rest of devices.